About W.A. Rose Construction

 For Dan Pitcock, the second-generation owner of Roberts Electric, his relationship with W.A.
 Rose Construction goes back to 1960 when his parents began their business relationship with the company.
 He bought W.A.
 Rose to continue that legacy.

-Dan graduated from UC Berkeley, is a Certified Green Building Professional and supports a number of East Bay community organizations and programs, including Oakland Technical High School’s Field of Dreams Baseball Program and the Lake Merritt-Uptown District Association; he is also a member of Oakland’s Parks and Recreation Board.
+Dan graduated from UC Berkeley, is a Certified Green Building Professional and supports a number of East Bay community organizations and programs, including Oakland Technical High School’s Field of Dreams Baseball Program and the Lake Merritt-Uptown District Association; he is also a member of Oakland’s Parks and Recreation Board and is a Certified Green Building Professional.

 What Dan’s clients love about him